top of page

 Individual Therapy

 Life throws many surprises at us.
 While we cannot predict the outcome of any situation, we can take control of how we respond to those situations.
-With my Counselling sessions, you’ll learn about acceptance and how to exert your freedom of choice over whatever life may throw at you.
+This can be to begin with acceptance and how to exert freedom of choice over whatever life may throw at.

 My approach is based on the wholistic framework of health and well-being: Te Whare Tapa Wha.
 It is a model representing the four basic beliefs of life (Durie, 1998 & Mauri Ora, 2003):